Merzasphor/MWSE/docs/source/lua/type/tes3/cell.rst

     One of the containers that holds references currently in the cell.

 **region** (`tes3region`_, read-only)
     The associated region with the cell.
-Only available for interior cells.
+Only available for exterior cells, or interior cells that behave as exterior cells.

 **restingIsIllegal** (`boolean`_)
     Friendly access into **flags**, providing access to if the cell restricts resting.